Forecast Aggregation via Peer Prediction: Missing Proofs

 Now, for another agent $j'\ne j$, when $k$ is also selected as her reference peer, we have asymptotically ($|M|\rightarrow\infty$),

-This equation holds due to the relatively invariance of the determinant mutual information and the condition ii.
+This equation holds due to the relatively invariance of the determinant mutual information and the Assumption A2.
 This equation holds for any reference agent $k\ne j,j'$.
 Thus, when agent $j$ has a higher mutual information w.r.t. ground truth, she gets a higher reward than agent $j$' for any reference peer $k\ne j,j'$.

-Asymptotically ($|\M|\rightarrow\infty$), with sufficient number of agents, the probability that agent $j'$ ($j$) are selected as agent $j$'s ($j'$'s) reference peer can be neglected.
+Asymptotically ($|\N|\rightarrow\infty$), with sufficient number of agents, the probability that agent $j'$ ($j$) are selected as agent $j$'s ($j'$'s) reference peer can be neglected.
 Therefore, the expected reward, with expectation taken over the reference peer selection, of {\CA} rank the agents in the order of the determinant mutual information of agents' reports w.r.t. ground truth.